-Pro tip: To host the most profitable online course, make it cohort-based to provide the most comprehensive digital training for different niches.
+Pro tip: To host the most profitable and best online courses course, make it cohort-based to provide the most comprehensive digital training for different niches.

 During the pandemic, women in online learning jumped from 47% to 52% (according to Forbes), a growth largely influenced by data that suggests women complete 75% of the 16 million hours of unpaid labor in the workforce.

 These online courses — founded by women and designed for women — are making some of the biggest waves in every industry and helping them upskill and reskill into lucrative careers or develop new habits that will help them excel in life.